198thread/openwrt/README.md

 > **EcoNet EN751627 · MIPS 1004Kc · 256 MB RAM · 128 MB SPI NAND · MT7530 DSA · MT7915/MT7916 WiFi**

-> The port itself and the release artifacts (firmware image, install guide, boot log) live on the **`target/econet-zyxel-ex3301-t0`** branch of this fork.
+> The port itself and the release artifacts (firmware image, boot log) live on the **`target/econet-zyxel-ex3301-t0`** branch of this fork.
 Switch to that branch to see the files referenced below.

 ![LuCI system overview](ex3301-luci-overview.png)